Let's Make it Healthier

 - Eat fruit rather than drinking fruit juice.
 An orange only contains 60 calories while a 16 oz. orange juice contains 230 calories.

-- Make changes to your diet slowly.
+- Make changes slowly to your diet.
 To lose weight, choose one reasonable goal at a time and you will have better chances of success.

 - Eat more fiber.
 Aim for 20-35 grams each day.
 This can help you stay fuller longer, lower your cholesterol, and aid in digestion.
 Remember, increase fiber in your diet slowly and drink more water to avoid discomfort.

-- Snacks help control hunger, provide energy, and can help prevent overeating at the next meal.
-Most people need to refuel every 4-6 hours to keep their energy up and keep their metabolism going.
+- Eat snacks every 4-6 hours.
+Snacks help control hunger, provide energy, and can help prevent overeating at the next meal.
 Choose protein, carbohydrates, and a little fat to keep you fuller longer.

 ~Plan ahead for snacks.